zinzy/zinzy.website-v3/content/posts/2024-04-12-a-year-at-work-2024-edition.md

 title: "A year at work, 2024 edition"
 date: 2024-04-12
 categories:
   - Essays
 tags:
   - review
   - career
   - Gerimedica
   - UX
-  - professional-development
+  - professional development
-  - learners-mentality
+  - learners mentality
-  - how-i-work
+  - how I work
 ---

 In a fortnight, I'll be celebrating one year of employment at Gerimedica, the healthcare technology provider I was keen to join last spring.
 Coincidentally, I'm working on one of my professional development goals right now: turn coworker feedback into concrete goals for the second quarter.
 It seems a fitting moment to reflect on the past year as a whole.